Santa Elisabetta, 2 Michelin Star Restaurant in Florence

 The menu of Restaurant Santa Elisabetta respects nature and the seasons.

-An à la carte menu and tasting experiences with wine matching are always available.
+An à la carte menu (only for lunch on Wednesdays, Thursdays and Fridays) and tasting experiences with wine matching are available.

 3-course “Carte Blanche”.